-Echoes Of Past Ring Loudly At WWII Internment Anniversary Ceremony
+Echoes of past ring loudly at WWII internment anniversary ceremony

-Echoes from Northwest history rang loudly for people in the present at a memorial ceremony Thursday to mark 75 years since the U.S. government forcibly removed the first Japanese Americans from their West Coast homes and sent them to internment camps.
-This happened in the wake of the Japanese attack on Pearl Harbor in World War II.
+Origami cranes adorn the memorial wall at the Bainbridge Island, Washington, Japanese American Exclusion Memorial.
+Echoes from Northwest history rang loudly for people in the present at a memorial ceremony last week to mark 75 years since the U.S. government forcibly removed the first Japanese Americans from their West Coast homes and sent them to internment camps.

 Add your comments below